The Complete Beginners Guide to Coin Collecting

 Understanding Coin Grades

 Poor (P-1) to About Good (AG-3): Heavily worn coins with minimal detail visible.
+These are the coins you find in junk boxes at shows.

 Good (G-4) to Very Good (VG-8): Major design elements visible but well worn.
+Still collectible, especially for key dates.

 Fine (F-12) to Very Fine (VF-35): Moderate wear with clear details.
+This is the sweet spot for many budget-conscious collectors.

 Extremely Fine (EF-40) to About Uncirculated (AU-58): Light wear on high points only.
+Attractive coins that don’t break the bank.

 Mint State (MS-60 to MS-70): No wear at all.
-MS-70 is theoretical perfection.
+MS-70 is theoretical perfection — you’ll almost never see it on vintage coins.
+Even the difference between MS-63 and MS-65 can mean significant price jumps.

 Where to Buy Coins